Supported by the Swiss National Science Foundation and the National Endowment for the Humanities (USA)

 The English Edition

-The Oettinger Family Papers (17th-20th Centuries)
+Familienarchiv Oettinger - the Family Papers (17th-20th Centuries)

 The manuscript of the “Reisebeschreibung und Lebenslauf” was handed down within the Oettinger family for many generations.
 In 1982 it was donated, with other old papers, to the Prussian archives in Berlin (Geheimes Staatsarchiv Preussischer Kulturbesitz).
 The Oettinger Family Papers contain a heterogeneous array of documents: letters, genealogical notes, photographs, vaccination cards, telegraphs, school reports, and many others.
 They also include four autobiographical writing, which up to very recently have been completely ignored by scholars.